 Here you will find answers to frequently asked questions relating to the Data Warehouse and Lodgement.
-It is not an exhaustive list, so if you can't find the answer to something, please contact us at firstname.lastname@example.org so that we can help.
+It is not an exhaustive list and we use the feedback received from our Registered Businesses to inform the enhancements we make to the functionality of the Data Warehouse.

 The Data Warehouse has been built following the Each Home Counts review to act as the industry facing repository of information about work undertaken that improves the energy efficiency of domestic dwellings.
 You can find out more information about the 27 Each Home Counts recommendations by visiting here

 Through combining knowledge and best practice, lodgement aims to support getting installations right first time, reduce the risk of ‘Phoenix’ companies and provide industry insights.
 All aimed at supporting businesses, not penalising them.